jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 For a standalone working example app, see [our angular demo](https://github.com/AdaptableTools/example-adaptable-angular-aggrid)

+You can also find a [PR for migrating from v5 to v6](https://github.com/AdaptableTools/example-adaptable-angular-aggrid/pull/1/files) so it's easy to follow along wehn you migrate.

 ## Styling

 In order for Adaptable to look right, you have to import the index.css file